floowsnaake/Trove-Fishing-Bot/README.md

+#Simple Fisher Trove

-This is my other post about Trove Fishing Bot but this time its 100% me made :p
+This is my Trove Fishing Bot 100% me made :p

 Note that you will need to edit this your self: